2020–21 UEFA Champions League group stage

 The 2020–21 UEFA Champions League group stage began on 20 October 2020 and ended on 9 December 2020.
 A total of 32 teams competed in the group stage to decide the 16 places in the knockout phase of the 2020–21 UEFA Champions League.

 Krasnodar, Midtjylland, İstanbul Başakşehir and Rennes made their debut appearances in the group stage.
-Istanbul is the first city providing 4 teams for group stage.
-This season is also the first in Champions League history to three Russian teams qualifying to group stages.
+Istanbul became the first city to provide four different participating teams in the group stage.
+This group stage was also the first in Champions League history to include three Russian teams.

 Draw

 The draw was held at the RTS Studios in Geneva, Switzerland on 1 October 2020 at 17:00 CEST.

 The 32 teams were drawn into eight groups of four, with the restriction that teams from the same association could not be drawn against each other.
 For the draw, the teams were seeded into four pots based on the following principles (Regulations Article 13.06):